fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 ### Exchange the information

-At any time server or client can send data with follows specific format:
+At any time server or client can send data that follows this specific format:

 ![Websocket Frame Format](assets/img/websocket-frame-format.png)

-I will not go over each part but you can read it more in the [standard](https://tools.ietf.org/html/rfc6455#section-5.6).
+I will not go over each of the parts but you can find out more in the [standard](https://tools.ietf.org/html/rfc6455#section-5.6).

 ### Pings and pongs

-At any point either client of the server can send a [ping](https://tools.ietf.org/html/rfc6455#section-5.5.2) and other party should send back a [pong](https://tools.ietf.org/html/rfc6455#section-5.5.3).
+At any point client or the server can send a [ping](https://tools.ietf.org/html/rfc6455#section-5.5.2) and other party must send back a [pong](https://tools.ietf.org/html/rfc6455#section-5.5.3).

 ### Closing

-Connection can be closed by any party by [sending](https://tools.ietf.org/html/rfc6455#section-5.5.1) a specified control sequence.
+Connection can be closed by any party by sending a [specified control sequence](https://tools.ietf.org/html/rfc6455#section-5.5.1).

 # Implementing WebSockets in iOS

 Implementing Websockets in iOS, macOS, tvOS or watchOS isn’t a trivial task.
-New [Network.framework](https://developer.apple.com/documentation/network) can simplify that but you still need to deal underlying tasks like upgrading connection and setting up websocket frame.
+New [Network.framework](https://developer.apple.com/documentation/network) can simplify that but you still need to deal with underlying tasks like upgrading connection and setting up a websocket frame.

 ## Starscream